 Among the population changes on the horizon for Australia, ageing citizens are particularly expected to propel new needs and a plethora of opportunities in aged care and retirement services.

-Demand for action against an epidemic of poor mental health has been bubbling away for quite some time, but the conversation was brought to global headlines earlier this year when tennis great Naomi Osaka gave media the flick to protect her wellbeing.
+Demand for action against an epidemic of poor mental health has been bubbling away for quite some time, but the conversation was brought to global headlines when tennis great Naomi Osaka gave media the flick to protect her wellbeing.

 Though the Japanese-born sports star was happy to pay the price for peace, tennis officials threatened tougher sanctions in their bid to convince Osaka to continue media obligations and dissuade others from following in her footsteps.